Green-Software-Foundation/iso_update_review/Software_Carbon_Intensity_Specification.md

 Units: this shall be in kilowatt hours (kWh).

+The energy consumption should include all energy consumed by hardware reserved or provisioned, not just the hardware actually used to meet the software needs.

-#### Location-based marginal carbon intensity
+#### Region-specific carbon intensity

 The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed.
-Because this specification uses a consequential approach, marginal emissions rates shall be used for electricity consumption.

-Location-based marginal emissions factors measure the grid carbon intensity of a grid region.
-If the electricity consumption is connected to a grid, the marginal emissions rate of that grid shall be used, which excludes any [market-based measures](#market-based-measures).
+Region-specific carbon intensity factors measure the grid carbon intensity of electricity in a grid region.
+If the electricity consumption is connected to a grid, the short run marginal, long run marginal, or average emissions grid intensity of that grid shall be used, which excludes any [market-based measures](#market-based-measures).
 If the electricity consumption is not connected to a larger regional grid, an appropriate emissions factor for that system shall be used.
 From a developer perspective, only the location-based info is important in terms of the impact on eliminating carbon emissions.
 This excludes [market-based measures](#market-based-measures) and is distinct from 100% renewable energy claims.

-The only figure that matters when trying to optimize the scheduling of a computation in real-time is the marginal emissions intensity.
-This is the emissions intensity of the marginal power plant which will need to be turned up if a computation is scheduled (e.g., increase electricity demand from the grid) at that moment.

 Units: this shall be in grams of carbon per kilowatt hours (gCO2eq/kWh).